ThePrachiShuk/EcoFuelFusion/README.md

 ## ⚖️ License

 © 2025 **EcoFuelFusion.ai**<br>
 All rights reserved.
-This project is for educational and research purposes only.
+This project is for educational and research purposes only.<br>
 Unauthorized copying, modification, or distribution of this project is prohibited without explicit permission.